 Mary Beth has a business degree from the University of Michigan and was the Alpha Phi Treasurer.
 She has been an ADM Board Member since 2006, serving as the Executive Director in 2009 and Board Treasurer from 2008 to 2014.
 She is active with the Brother Rice High School hockey organization, as well as the Maria Kaupas Center.
 Mary Beth, together with her husband, two kids, and their dog, have been Beverly residents for over 20 years.

-Trish is an attorney for United Airlines and a current parent.
+Trish is an attorney for United Airlines and a former parent.

 Melissa is an attorney in the Chicago firm of Stahl Cowen Crowley Addis LLC, where she practices in the area of commercial litigation, with an emphasis on real estate related disputes.
 She regularly represents clients such as title insurance companies, financial institutions, real estate developers, and a variety of businesses, consultants, and entrepreneurs in challenging and complex cases involving lien priority disputes, quiet title and reformation actions, title and mortgage fraud, defalcations, agent liability, commercial foreclosure, bankruptcy litigation, and breach of contract, breach of fiduciary duty, fraud, negligence and statutory claims.

 Melissa is a member of the 2016 Leadership Academy class and Title Insurance Litigation committee of the Tort Trial Insurance Practice Section of the American Bar Association.
-In addition to her membership with the ABA, Ms. Lettiere is a member of the Illinois State Bar Association, Coalition for Women’s Initiatives in Chicago, and holds positions as the Chairman of the Executive Board at Trinity Evangelical Covenant Church in Oak Lawn, Illinois and sits as a board member and Chairman of the Human Resources Committee of the All Day Montessori School in Chicago.
+In addition to her membership with the ABA, Ms. Lettiere is a member of the Illinois State Bar Association, Coalition for Women’s Initiatives in Chicago, and holds positions as the Chairman of the Executive Board at Trinity Evangelical Covenant Church in Oak Lawn, Illinois and sits as a board member.
+Melissa is a current parent of an ADM student.

 Ms. Lettiere earned her law degree from The John Marshall Law School in Chicago, and her B.A. degree from the University of Iowa, with a concentration in American Institutions.